-Growing up around cars is something as common as going to school for most of us.
-No matter your secular influence or social outlook; cars are one thing we are all enthused by.
+Growing up around cars is as familiar as going to school for most of us.
+No matter your secular influence or social outlook, cars are one thing we are all enthused by.
 I can’t remember my first Tonka truck or Hot Wheel, but I remember investing hour after hour into how to modify them.
 I didn’t do so well with the Tonka truck, but my brother and I were able to master modifying the Hot Wheel.
-We learned how to lower them and even raise them up by bending the axles.
-We also used to cut out car pictures from magazines and trim around the wheels to make our own lowrider posters.
+We learned how to lower and raise them by bending the axles.
+We also cut out car pictures from magazines and trim around the wheels to make our lowrider posters.

-Back in the day the cylinders lowriders used were from aircraft and most if not, all were aluminum the donuts were cut out by hand and did not fit tightly around the cylinder to butt up to the base, so when the cylinder was installed in the car the forces from the hydraulics would cause the donut to flex to the point the cylinder would pop out and damage the hood.
+Back in the day, the cylinders lowriders used were from aircraft, and most, if not all, were aluminum the donuts were cut out by hand and did not fit tightly around the cylinder to butt up to the base, so when the cylinder was installed in the car the forces from the hydraulics would cause the donut to flex to the point the cylinder would pop out and damage the hood.
 This was before the strokes of today were available.
-Back then everything was hand fabricated and upgraded by trial and error!
-As we have matured, we are more careful with our cars and our lives especially when it comes to the art of lowriding.
+Back then, everything was hand fabricated and upgraded by trial and error!
+As we have matured, we are more careful with our cars and lives, especially regarding the art of lowriding.

 Everybody knows a good switchman, but you can’t always find a good trunk man.
-Mainly because most of them have their own shop and are dedicated to servicing their own club and affiliations and are too busy to troubleshoot something they didn’t install.
-That’s one of our solutions and the basic mission of Lowrider Solutions is to bring innovation, safety, and reliability to lowriding.
+This is mainly because most of them have their own shop, are dedicated to servicing their own club and affiliations, and are too busy to troubleshoot something they didn’t install.
+That’s one of our solutions, and the fundamental mission of Lowrider Solutions is to bring innovation, safety, and reliability to lowriding.